A Guide to Growing Carnation Flowers

 Wilting

-This can occur due to root rot from poor drainage or insufficient watering; improve soil drainage and water consistently.
+This can occur due to root rot from poor drainage or insufficient watering; so it doesn't have any effective method except for improving soil drainage and watering consistently.

 Read more